nbloniarz/a3-nbloniarz/README.md

 ## Technical Achievements
 - **Google Firebase Integration**: All data is stored remotely on google firebase allowing for persistance and multiple read/writes at once
-- **Madlibs Horoscope Generator**: Generates a random horoscope based on madlibs using data stored in database,
+- **Madlibs Horoscope Generator**: Generates a random horoscope based on madlibs using data stored in database, and the madlibs are also editable